If you have dry eye, you may experience redness, stinging, or a gritty sensation in your eyes.

 Here are 15 common causes of chronic dry eye.

 Even though anyone can have dry eye, this condition becomes more common the older you get.
-Dry eye tends to affect people over the age of 50 because tear production declines with age.
+Dry eye tends to affect people

 This type of dry eye can’t be prevented, but using artificial tears on a regular basis can provide extra lubrication to coat your eyes and relieve dryness.